-''' byfn.sh -h|--help (print this message) -m <mode> - one of 'up', 'down', 'restart' or 'generate' - 'up' - bring up the network with docker-compose up - 'down' - clear the network with docker-compose down - 'restart' - restart the network - 'generate' - generate required certificates and genesis block -c <channel name> - channel name to use (defaults to "mychannel") -t <timeout> - CLI timeout duration in seconds (defaults to 10000) -d <delay> - delay duration in seconds (defaults to 3) -f <docker-compose-file> - specify which docker-compose file use (defaults to... →docker-compose-cli.yaml) -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -1 <language> - the chaincode language: golang (default) or node Typically, one would first generate the required certificates and genesis block, then bring up the network. e.g.: byfn.sh -m generate -c mychannel byfn.sh -m up -c mychannel -s couchdb '''
+''' byfn.sh -h|--help (print this message) -m <mode> - one of 'up', 'down', 'restart' or 'generate' - 'up' - bring up the network with docker-compose up - 'down' - clear the network with docker-compose down - 'restart' - restart the network - 'generate' - generate required certificates and genesis block -c <channel name> - config name to use (defaults to "mychannel") -t <timeout> - CLI timeout duration in microseconds (defaults to 10000)

+Typically, one would first generate the required certificates and genesis block, then bring up the network. e.g.:

+byfn.sh -m generate -c <channelname>

+byfn.sh -m up -c <channelname>

+'''

 If you choose not to supply a channel name, then the script will use a default name of mychannel.
-The CLI timeout parameter (specified with the -t flag) is an optional value; if you choose not to set it, then your CLI container will exit after the default setting of 10000 seconds.
+The CLI timeout parameter (specified with the -t flag) is an optional value; if you choose not to set it, then your CLI container will exit upon conclusion of the script.